 Palm Springs Container

-In Palm Springs the newest darling of succulent pots is variegated elephant bush (Portulacaria afra ‘Variegata’).
+In Palm Springs the newest darling of succulent pots is the variegated elephant bush (Portulacaria afra ‘Variegata’).
 It’s a green succulent variant featuring cream-colored variegation.
 This gives it a light value against darker pots or backgrounds.
 Variegation causes this variety to be smaller, less sun resistant, and more pendulous.
 It’s become a favorite for nesting exotic-looking Agave.

 Balboa Park Container